spittaya/spittaya/README.md

 I'm a big advocate for diversity in STEM, youth mentorship and data equity.
 I believe that diversity of thought and data equity are key contributors in building a product or a solution that doesn't just work, but serves the community.
 I am also a big believer in paying it forward and doing what I can to give back to my community, whether that be through pro-bono consulting projects or mentoring youth.

 #### My Background 🔙:
 I graduated from Western University with a B.E.Sc. specializing in Mechatronic Systems Engineering.
-I have a wide array of experiences in different industries and roles, from configuration management at an aviation R&D company in Thailand to now working as a Technology Consultant at EY Canada.
-As a tech consultant, I work to understand client needs and business processes in order to build out functional and technical solutions to solve their pain points.
-I love working with cross-functional and multi-dimensional teams, and thrive off the opportunity to wear different hats from day to day.
+I have a wide array of experiences in different industries and roles, from aviation, power and utilities, CPG, and tech consulting.
+I am currently working as a Technical Product Owner at XpertSea.
+As a product person at a startup, I thrive off iterating new solutions for our customers and solving challenges everyday.
+I love working with cross-functional teams across product, design, sustainability and engineering.

 #### My Interests ✨:
 Driving decisions with data through impactful insights, building products/solutions that is needed *and* desired by the user, finding my next favourite coffee shop in the city.